 Children have been a vital part of our community since the beginning.
 Creating a safe and nurturing environment for children has always been a big part of our vision.
 There are many advantages to raising children in an intentional community.
 Children here get access to the expertise, wisdom, care, resources and love of many adults.
 As a parent, it is also a good place to get support and advice from other parents.
 The children themselves have historically formed their own community and end up supporting and teaching each other.
 The woods, garden, commonhouse, and play areas all provide safe places to play and explore.
 As the kids grow older, Indianola is a very safe town to roam and the beach areas are awesome for kids of all ages.

-All the residents here have a chore and we ask that renters also take on a chore when they move here.
+All the residents here, including renters, have a community chore.
 We have a history of being creative about finding chores that match the skills, interests, and motivations of the people doing them but there are also some chores that just have to get done.
 Examples of current chores include: a garden team, grounds team (weed-whacking, mowing, leaf raking, and grounds maintenance in general), facilities (tending to our water system, common house structural, electrical, mechanical, and plumbing systems, maintaining the hot tub and sauna), common house cleaning team, and a few other individual chores that people have created to match their interests/skills.
 In this way, we live our vision of sharing resources and time.

 Wise Acres values age diversity.
 We currently have members from 5 to 70 years old.
 We have historically had children through grandparents.
 Members have been born here and several members have lived here through the end of their life.
 We value the input, energy, and fresh perspective that new members can bring.
 We also hope the wisdom we’ve gained through our experiences with community over the years can be shared.
 Because it is common for intentional communities to move towards age homogeny, we pay attention to, and strive for, creative ways to maintain the diversity we cherish.
 We are hopeful that rental units within our community can help provide opportunities to this end.